s1r0n/seed-node-genesis/README.md

 ### 4. Commit and Propose
 Commit your changes to your fork and submit a Pull Request to the main repository.
 Once merged, your pledge will be listed below on the [Pledges](./pledges.html) page.

+### The Two Funds

+To effectively channel surplus, we recommend separating your capital into two distinct funds, each with a clear purpose:

+1.  **The Repair Fund:** This fund is for direct restitution and healing.
+It addresses the harm caused by the extractive economy.
+Think of it as "composting" the damage of the past.
+Its focus is on **justice and healing**.
+    *   *Examples:* Supporting indigenous land back initiatives, funding community reparations projects, providing direct aid to those impacted by ecological disaster, supporting worker advocacy groups.

+2.  **The Regeneration Fund:** This fund is for building the new.
+It invests in the infrastructure, models, and mindsets of a connected, life-affirming future.
+Its focus is on **resilience and creation**.
+    *   *Examples:* Funding community land trusts, investing in open-source public interest technology, supporting regenerative agriculture projects, funding cooperative business start-ups.

+### The Pledge Workflow

+1.  **Declare:** Set your "Enough Number" in `pledge.md`.
+2.  **Calculate:** Periodically (e.g., quarterly) calculate your surplus: `Income - Enough Number = Surplus`.
+3.  **Allocate:** Decide how to split your surplus between the Repair Fund and Regeneration Fund (e.g., 50/50, 70/30).
+4.  **Transfer:** Move the allocated funds to your real-world bank/brokerage accounts designated for each purpose.
+5.  **Deploy & Log:** Donate or invest the funds according to your charters and log every transaction in the respective CSV ledger with date, amount, recipient, and purpose.

+---

+*This is a prototype for a new economic practice.
+Last updated: {{ site.time | date: "%Y-%m-%d" }}*

 **License: GPL v3.0**
 This is not a product.
 It is a protocol.
 You cannot own it.
 You can only fork it, improve it, and keep it open.